-Drought Levels And Watering Restrictions...
-What's The Story?
+Drought levels and watering restrictions...What's the story?

-With extremely dry weather conditions, the Province has declared a level 4 drought on parts of Vancouver Island and the south coast of B.C.
+With extremely dry conditions on Vancouver Island and the south coast of B.C. this summer, the Province has declared our area to be in a level 4 drought.

 What does this mean for Campbell River's water supply?
 And how are watering restrictions in our community affected by hotter, drier summers and less rain and snowpack the rest of the year?